|

 I belong to everything when I make noise.

-Variations On A Round Of Rattles
+followed by Variations On A Round Of Rattles

 for Robert Kelly